3liz/lizmap-web-client/INSTALL.md

 - Download the Lizmap ZIP archive from:
   - [the release page on GitHub](https://github.com/3liz/lizmap-web-client/releases) for stable releases.
   - [3liz website](https://packages.3liz.org/pub/lizmap/unstable/) for unstable releases.
-  - GitHub source code from [the git repository](https://github.com/3liz/lizmap-web-client/).
+- Copy files from the ZIP package to a directory for apache/Nginx, let's say  /var/www/mylizmap/.

+**Warning**. **Do not use the source code from git**, except if you are a developer and you want to contribute on the code of Lizmap.
-**Since Lizmap 3.4, the source code in the repository is not usable directly**, you must build the application.
+Since Lizmap 3.4, **the source code in the repository is not usable directly**.
+You must build the application.
 Read [how to contribute](./CONTRIBUTING.md) to build your own package.
-- Copy files from the ZIP package to a directory for apache/Nginx, let's say  /var/www/mylizmap/.

 Installation
 ------------